hankache/rakuguide/README.md

 pygments, and a special gem that provides a re-release version ofasciidoctor-pdf.
 Install it this way:

+[source,bash]
 $ sudo gem install --pre asciidoctor-pdf

 Then run:

+[source,bash]
 $ asciidoctor-pdf perl6intro.adoc

 which should produce **perl6intro.pdf**.